MetuchenSEPAC/metuchensepac.github.io/about/index.md

 ---
 <div class="block-inner">
 	<h2>About Us</h2>
 	<p class="entry-summary">The Metuchen Special Education Parent Advisory Council is a parent-to-parent support and advocacy group whose goal is to work towards the understanding of, respect for, and support of optimum education for all children with learning differences.
-We welcome all parents, teachers, care-givers, and concerned friends to join us.</p>
+We welcome all parents, teachers, care-givers and concerned friends to join us.</p>
 	<div class="container">
 		<div class="unit third">
 			<h3>Board Members</h3>